fuzzymfx/fuzzymfx.github.io/content/current.md

 ###### August

-New York is wild!
-The city is bustling with life, and the energy is infectious.
-The city is a melting pot of cultures, and the diversity is palpable.
-It is a hub for tech, and innovation, and I am excited to be a part of it.
-The other difficult part of living this dream is leaving my family and friends behind.
-I have been feeling extremely homesick since I have arrived here, and I miss my friends and family a lot.

 Moving to a new country is tough.
 The past couple of weeks have been really busy and exciting; arranging funds, exploring scholarships, looking for housing, and overally planning the move.
 Me, and my friend, Rachna, are leaving together for NY, and this makes the transition a little bit easier.
+The other difficult part of living this dream is leaving my family and friends behind.
+I have been feeling extremely homesick since I have arrived here, and I miss my friends and family a lot.

 ###### July